 Track how responses change over time after a survey is activated.
 Choose to view daily, weekly, or monthly data.

-Additional CSAT graphs
+Additional graphs

 These charts help visualize how respondents feel about different aspects of their interaction with your product.